Best wireless gaming headsets in 2026: the top cans I'd buy myself

 ❌ You don't want to spend too much money: There's no escaping the fact these SteelSeries cans are mightily expensive but that's the price you pay to have it all.

 The Nova Pro Wireless has hot-swappable batteries that charge up in under an hour, which essentially means you can keep your headset charged at all times, provided you remember to actually charge your extra battery before the 30 hours of charge on the current one expires.
-This is a similar approach to many favoured controllers, and it's one I think works well.
+This is a similar approach to many controllers, and it's one I think works well.
 SteelSeries definitely deserves a tip of the hat for making the batteries accessible in this one.

 It also comes with a DAC that has two USB-C inputs and two 3.5 mm ports and serves as an amp—a DAC, I might say, that looks positively gorgeous.
 Throw in the fact that this headset can connect to two devices simultaneously over 2.4 GHz wireless or Bluetooth, and you have quite the package.

-Read our full SteelSeries Arctis Nova Pro Wireless review.
+Click through to read our full SteelSeries Arctis Nova Pro Wireless review.

-Best open back wireless gaming headset
+Best open-back wireless gaming headset

 Specifications